Batgirl (film): Responses and post-cancellation

-Filmmaker Kevin Smith said it was "an incredibly bad look to cancel the Latina Batgirl movie" and believed Adil & Bilall's work on the film would have been positive, noting they had a higher budget compared to the episodes they directed for the Marvel series Ms. Marvel (2022), which he enjoyed.
-Clint Gage at IGN contended with Smith's assertion and calculated that WBD regained around $25 million through the tax write-off, with a loss of approximately $65 million rather than the film's total $90 million budget.
+Filmmaker Kevin Smith said it was "an incredibly bad look to cancel the Latina Batgirl movie", and believed Adil and Bilall's work on the film would have been positive, noting they had a higher budget compared to the episodes they directed for the Marvel series Ms. Marvel (2022), which he enjoyed.
+Clint Gage at IGN affirmed Smith's assertion and calculated that WBD regained around $25 million through the tax write-off, with a loss of approximately $65 million rather than the film's total $90 million budget.
 Gage opined that had the studio spent an additional $10 million to finish the visual effects, the film would have likely reached its break-even point and recouped its budget had it received a theatrical release, contrasting the superhero film Morbius (2022), which grossed $160 million despite being critically panned.

 After Gunn and producer Peter Safran became the co-CEOs of DC Studios in late 2022, Safran said in January 2023 that the film was "not releasable" as it "would not have been able to compete in the theatrical marketplace; it was built for the small screen".
 Though he praised the actors' and crew's talents, he added that, had it been released, it would have "hurt" the DC brand and those involved.
 The cancellation of Batgirl was a factor in filmmaker Dan Lin, who produced The Lego Batman Movie (2017) for Warner Bros., passing on the opportunity to run DC Films under WBD before Gunn and Safran were hired, because he was concerned about the decision.
 In April, four United States lawmakers penned a letter to the United States Department of Justice asking it to reconsider the WBD merger and investigate its use of cost-cutting measures, which they alleged had "adopt[ed] potentially anticompetitive practices that reduce[d] consumer choice and harm[ed] workers in affected labor markets" and thus "hollow[ed] out an iconic American studio", citing its layoffs and consolidation since the prior year as well as the shelving of nearly-completed projects for tax write-offs, such as Batgirl and the "consumer outcry" over its cancellation.
 Deadline Hollywood noted that it would be unusual for the DOJ to reopen a merger review soon after its completion.